 Please note: this post contains affiliate links.
 Should you make a purchase through them, we might make a small commission, at no extra cost to you.

-When is Easter in Rome: dates of notice
+When is Easter in Rome in 2024: dates of notice

 In Italian, these days are called: